 - Non-refundable.
 Will be subtracted from the total course fee.

-- Pick up your Student Guide & Start reading at your pace
+- Visit our online library & order your books to Start reading at your pace

 - Pay remaining balance in lump sum, or scheduled installments

 We intend to hire more staff & instructors from this cohort of teacher training.

 We walk the path.

 - Rolf Gates